-One of the biggest challenges that couples face is figuring out their finances; how to make money, share it and save it.
-Money doesn’t have to be a tense topic with your spouse…with a bit of proactive conversation you will both be more at ease.
+One of the biggest challenges that couples face is figuring out their finances; how to make money, how to save money, and how to be generous with our money.
+Money doesn’t have to be a tense topic with your spouse…with a bit of proactive conversation, you will both be more at ease.
 Here are 10 important money conversations for couples.

 Important Money Conversations for Couples

 This podcast episode is all about how your finances will either unite or divide you in your marriage.
 We share a bit about how having the right money conversations have given us a stronger foundation for our marriage.
 We also talk about how when couples ignore money conversations the results can be catastrophic.

 Sign up to be notified about our weekly podcast episodes so you are never behind!